 One of the benefits of using this system is that administrators can use it with their entire staff at once, which saves time.
 Another benefit is that the Danielson Framework provides a clear outline for observations and template forms for administrators to collect data easily.
 The specific criteria outlined in the Danielson Framework give both evaluators and teachers concrete examples of what to look for during classroom observations.
 The framework also provides clear definitions of what each level looks like in practice, which makes it easier for evaluators and teachers to use the system consistently.

 The Danielson Framework has limitations, however.
-Some educators have argued that by breaking down teaching into component parts and providing a clear description for each, the Danielson Framework provides educators with criteria that can be applied equally to all teachers across content areas and grade levels, thus removing the context of teaching and learning.
+Some educators have argued that by breaking down teaching into parts and providing a clear description for each, the Danielson Framework provides educators with criteria that can be applied equally to all teachers across content areas and grade levels, thus removing the context of teaching and learning.
 The framework also relies on a one-size-fits-all approach, which is not always appropriate given the diversity of learners in today’s classrooms.

 The Danielson Framework has become a leader in helping schools and districts conduct more effective evaluations of teachers.
 By providing concrete examples of teaching practices, the framework offers evaluators a clear picture of what each level looks like in practice, thus making it easier for them to consistently gauge teacher performance.